Food Safety Program

-- identify all food safety hazards that are reasonably or likely to occur in food handling operations of the food business; and
+- identify all food safety hazards that are reasonably or likely to occur in food handling operations of the food business

-- identify where, in a food handling operation of the food business, each hazard identified under paragraph (a) can be controlled and the means of control; and
+- identify where, in a food handling operation of the food business, each hazard can be controlled and the means of control

-- provide appropriate corrective actions to be taken when a hazard identified under paragraph (a) is not under control; and
+- provide appropriate corrective actions to be taken when a hazard is not under control

-- provide for regular review of the program to ensure it is appropriate for the food business; and
+- provide for regular review of the program to ensure it is appropriate for the food business

 - provide for the keeping of appropriate records for the food business, including records about action taken to ensure the business is carried on in accordance with the program.

-FSP’s are to be developed to the licensee’s site-specific operations.
-If the licensee has more than one licensed food premises, a separate FSP is required for each premise.
+FSPs are to be developed to the site-specific operations of the food business.
+If a licensee has more than one licensed food business, a separate FSP is required for each premises.

-Notice of Written Advice is written advice from an approved auditor that the FSP complies with the legislative requirements and addresses all of the food safety hazards associated with the business.
+Notice of Written Advice is written advice from an approved auditor that the FSP complies with the legislative requirements and addresses all food safety hazards associated with the business.

-As a general guide, Council fees that may apply for the 2018-19 financial year include:
+As a general guide, Council fees that may apply for the 2022-23 financial year are outlined below.